Probing quark-lepton correlation in GUTs with high-precision neutrino measurements: Details of fitting procedure

-The scan procedure is performed as below. \begin{itemize} \item[1.]
-We begin with 25000 random points whose parameters $x_i^0$ ($i$ runs through free parameters of every models) are within their defined region shown in Tab.~\ref{tab:para}, from which we obtain Dirac mass matrices, and the light neutrino mass matrix are obtained through type-I dominant seesaw.
-The initial value of $\chi^2$ is usually very large, reaching the order of $10^8$. \item[2.]
-We further minimize $\chi^2$ by varying parameters of initial points $x_i^0$ within the range of $x_i^0(1\pm\varepsilon)$.
-Here, $\varepsilon$ describes the degree to which the size of the interval parameters $x_i^0$ can vary in.
-Furthermore, $\varepsilon$ can be adaptively adjusted by code within the range of $(10^{-4},0.03)$ to achieve smaller $\chi^2$.
-Then, we find a series of points with smaller $\chi^2$, whose parameters are denoted as $x_i^1$. \item[3.]
-We repeat step 2 by replacing $x_i^{k+1}$ with $x_i^k$ and minimize $\chi^2$.
-We run the iteration number $k$ up to $2\times 10^6$.
-Finally, we select points with $\chi^2/n_{\rm obs}\leq10$.
+In all of our scans, the same procedure is performed as below. \begin{itemize} \item[1.]
+Firstly, we begin with 15000 randomly generated points whose parameters $x_i^0$ (where i runs over all free parameters of each model) are sampled within their defined region shown in Tab.
+III.
+From these parameters, we obtain light neutrino mass matrix via seesaw formula and Dirac mass matrices.
+The initial value of $\chi^2$ is usually very large, of order $10^8$. \item[2.]
+Then, we minimize $\chi^2$ using the differential evolution (DE) algorithm from the SciPy library.
+The DE algorithm optimizes all points simultaneously.
+The configuration uses 15,000 independent chains running in parallel via MPI, with each chain maintaining a population of 15 points.
+The \texttt{best1bin} mutation strategy ($F=0.7$) is applied for up to 50000 generations. \item[3.]
+Finally, we truncate points with $\chi^2/n_{\rm obs}<10$ for each model.

 \end{itemize}